impress/impress.js/GettingStarted.md

 Now, that you have created the slides, you might want to style them.
 This is where CSS comes into play.
 Add another file to your project called, e.g., ```style.css```.

-**NOTE:** As a general rule, you should avoid modifying the CSS properties of the built-in class *step*, as this might break your presentation.
+**NOTE:** As a general rule, you should avoid modifying the CSS properties of the built-in class *step*, as this will modify ***ALL*** the steps!
 You may change the font of it, but I recommend to instead add another class to that element and style that class.
 Whatever you do, do not mess with positioning and rotation of the div that belongs to the class *step*, but add a div inside of it, if you really have to mess with those properties.
 See the example below.

 ```
 <div class="step yourClassNameHere" data-x="1000" data-y="1000" data-z="-1000" data-scale="2" data-rotate-z="90">